linc-lion/linc-cv/README.md

 ### supervisor setup
 * Install [Homebrew](https://brew.sh/)
 * Run `brew install supervisor`
-* Open `/usr/local/etc/supervisord.conf` with your editor of choice
+* Open `/usr/local/etc/supervisord.conf (Intel)` or `/opt/homebrew/etc/supervisord.conf (ARM)` with your editor of choice
   * Scroll to the bottom of the page.
   * Replace `files = /usr/local/etc/supervisor.d/*.ini` with `files = /path/to/linc_cv/tests/supervisord/*.conf`.
   * You need to replace `/path/to` with your local path to `linc_cv` project.
 * Open `celery.conf` and `flower.conf` under `linc_cv/tests/supervisord`
-  * Replace `johndoe` for `command` and `user` variables with your own username.
+  * Replace `johndoe` with your own username.
 This is the username you use to log in to your machine.
-  * You may need to modify the path for `command` if your conda is not installed in the default location.
+  * You may need to modify the path in `command=/opt/anaconda3/envs/...`, if your conda is not installed in the default location.
+  * Make sure the path in `environment=PYTHONPATH=/Users/...` and `stdout_logfile=/Users/` are correct.
+  * **NOTE:** Don't commit the changes to `celery.conf` and `flower.conf`
-* Run `sudo /usr/local/opt/supervisor/bin/supervisord -c /usr/local/etc/supervisord.conf --nodaemon`
+* Run `/opt/homebrew/opt/supervisor/bin/supervisord -c /opt/homebrew/etc/supervisord.conf --nodaemon`
+  * Make sure redis is installed and running on your machine.
+If not, run `brew install redis` and run `redis-server` in terminal.
 * `celery-classification.log`, `celery-training.log` and `flower.log` will be created under `linc_cv/tests` folder.
 * Now you should be able to navigate to Flower UI - http://localhost:5555/